 Can I choose my baby’s parents?

-Yes!
-In today’s adoptions, you can select your baby’s adoptive parents, interview them, and get to know them before your baby is born.
+“In today’s adoptions, you can select your baby’s adoptive parents, interview them, and get to know them before your baby is born.”

-What kind of rights would I have?
+What rights would I have?

 Do you have any questions about adoption?
 Please pick up the phone and text or call us at 1-800-923-6784.
 We’re available 24 hours a day, 7 days a week!